Xcential-Corporation/XSLTjs/README.md

 of enhancements:

 * Substantial rewrite to ES2015 standards
-* Fomatting of JavaScript to SemiStandard.
+* Formatting of JavaScript to SemiStandard.
 * Replacement of internal implementations of XML DOM and XPath with XmlDOM and XPath modules available from NPM.
 * Support for namespaces